-Tel Aviv Stock Exchange, Israel Securities Authority and Bank of Israel Issue Call for Proposals to Consider Changing Stock Exchange Trading Days - ExBulletin
+Tel Aviv Stock Exchange, Israel Securities Authority and Bank of Israel issue call for proposals to consider changing stock exchange trading days - ExBulletin

 Business

-JERUSALEM, May 21, 2024 /PRNewswire/ — The Tel Aviv Stock Exchange, in collaboration with the Israel Securities Authority and the Bank of Israelpublished a call for proposals on May 16, 2024, to examine the change in trading days on the stock exchange.
+JERUSALEM, May 21, 2024 /PRNewswire/ — The Tel Aviv Stock Exchange, in collaboration with the Israel Securities Authority and the Bank of Israel, published a call for proposals on May 16, 2024, to consider changing the days trading on the stock exchange. .
 Two alternatives are offered: trading from Sunday to Friday or Monday to Friday.

 Authority staff invites the public to respond to the call for proposals by June 30, 2024.

 Staff will seriously consider all responses received and, if necessary, contact the affected parties.
-Additionally, a survey was distributed to help assess the impact of changing trading days in Israel.
+Additionally, a survey was distributed to help assess the impact of the change in trading days in Israel.
 Authority staff invites the public to respond to the survey at the following link:

 https://surveys.activetrail.com/Service.aspx?__p=yV60v8GtmXlz2HbtaWKKbVI2R%2bAnQerRIro36CZyEgl3eQR4GbHKFEIguDnThd31